-Cholmondeley Arms History
+Welcome to the Cholmondeley Arms

-The old schoolhouse was originally converted into a village pub by Julian and Ginny Harrison and Guy and Carolyn Ross-Lowe.
+The ‘old schoolhouse’ was originally converted into a village pub by Julian and Ginny Harrison and Guy and Carolyn Ross-Lowe.